Contents

 London Tower Bridge Facts

-Tower Bridge was part of the 2012 London Olympics opening ceremony
+It was part of the 2012 London Olympics opening ceremony

 London Tower Bridge Facts

-The Tower Bridge used to be brown
+Tower Bridge used to be brown

 The original color of the Tower Bridge was a shade of chocolate brown.
 It was only in 1977 that the Tower Bridge was painted red, white, and blue to celebrate the Queen's Silver Jubilee.
 Between 2008 and 2016, the bridge went through some more transformations.
-It is around this time that the Tower Bridge took on the bright blue and white colors that we see today.
+It was around this time that Tower Bridge took on the bright blue and white colors that we see today.

 London Tower Bridge Facts